Avaiga/demo-sales-dashboard/README.md

 ## Source

-The logic and idea as well as part of the code of this application comes from Sven Bosau.
+The logic and idea, as well as part of the code of this application, come from Sven Bosau.
 The original code can be found [here](https://github.com/Sven-Bo/streamlit-sales-dashboard).
 It was recreated using Taipy.

 ## What is demo Sales Dashboard